raimohanska/harmaja/README.md

 - Fetching data in response to a user action, i.e. the search scenario.
 This boils down the first scenario if you have a SearchResults component that fetches data in response to changed query string
 - Storing changed data to server.
 Complexity arises from the need to disable UI controls while saving, handling errors gracefully etc. Bonus points for considering whether this is a local or a global activity - and where should the transient state be stored.

+In Harmaja, reactive Properties and EventStreams are used for dealing with asynchrous requests.
+Promises can be conveniently wrapped in.
+Let's have a look at an example.

 ### The search example

 Let's consider the search example.
 Starting from SearchResults component, it might look like this: